Blood glucose can make all the difference.

 The good news is, there are things you can do to avoid highs—and to treat them when you get them.

-Hypoglycemia is the technical term for low blood sugar (lows).
-It’s when your blood sugar levels have fallen low enough that you need to take action to bring them back to your target range.
+Hypoglycemia is the technical term for low blood glucose (lows).
+It’s when your blood glucose levels have fallen low enough that you need to take action to bring them back to your target range.
 Here are a few of the causes: